UMN-LATIS/bluesheet/docs/README.md

 # CLA Groups Tool

-The CLA Groups Tool is an easy way to track membership in commitees, departments, or anywhere else in which you need to maintain a list of people and their role.
+The CLA Groups Tool is an easy way to track membership in committees, departments, or anywhere else in which you need to maintain a list of people and their role.
 In addition to current membership, the tool tracks historical membership, so you can ask questions like "Who was the chair of our faculty advisory group two years ago?".
 The Groups Tool also allows you to query information how many groups a person is currently participating in, so you know whether it's safe to ask them to join another one.

 ## Gaining Access